 The first time you visit the doctor, you will have to pay all of that $150 yourself.
 You still have $100 left towards the unsatisfied deductible.

 On your second visit, you will have to pay $100 yourself.
-You have now completely satisfied your annual deductible.
+You have now completely satisfied your deductible per certificate period.
 After that, the plan pays the remaining $50.

 Let's assume that you were in an accident and are hospitalized for 2 days.
 The hospital charges $12,000 per day for a total bill of $24,000.
 Assuming this is the first instance of your needing to use the insurance, you pay your $250 deductible, and the insurance company will pay the rest.